c-blake/procs/README.md

 reads and selects all processes before acting upon them.
 While hopefully rare, when ASAP action matters it can be very helpful.

+If you create hard-links or sym-links from the `procs` executable to any of { "pd", "pf", "pk", or "pw" }, then the multi-command can be bypassed and those commands activate, respectively, `procs display`, `procs find`, `procs find -akill`, and `procs find -await`.
+Being a `cligen` multi-command you can also type the shortest unique prefix for most things, e.g., `procs k`.

 `procs display --delay 1` provides a similar use case but somewhat different theory of operation to `top -ib`.  `procs` is not an interactive program and has no compile/run-time curses/ncurses/terminal dependency.
 All coloring/merging